-Equipment: Folding Proofer, large covered bowl or plastic bag to marinate the roast overnight, metal 6-quart covered stock pot less than 8” tall with lid and short handles.
+Equipment: Folding Proofer, metal 6-quart covered stock pot less than 8” tall with lid and short handles.
 Less than 8” total height will allow the pot to rest in the center of the Proofer during slow cooking.
 To learn more about slow cooking in different types of metal pots, see the FAQ What type of pot should I use for slow cooking?

 Note: The original Folding Proofer Model FP-101 or FP-201 may also be used.
 Set the Proofer to 120 °F / 49 °C and place the stockpot directly on the base plate of the Proofer.
 Follow the recipe and check the internal temperature of the pork after 9 hours.
 Internal meat temperature should be at least 195 °F / 90 °C for tender pork.

 Get ready: Remove the water tray and rack from the Proofer.
 Set the Slow Cook Mode and set the temperature to 195 °F / 90 °C.

 Combine spices with pork: Whisk the first 6 ingredients together in a small bowl.
 Place the two pieces of pork shoulder in the stock pot with fat side down and sprinkle the spice mix evenly over the meat.

 Slow Cook Mode set and temperature at 195 °F / 90 °C.

 Sprinkle spices evenly over each side of the meat.